grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 At this point they could hear the _Gnat_ grinding against the mating collar of the _Prospect_, screeching metal-on-metal as it moved back and forth trying to find the docked position.
 And then there was the loud crunch of the two boats coming together.

-"Sound's like he's on," said Chips.
+"Sounds like he's on," said Chips.
 "We wait till we get the fuckin' OK from Hemi though."

 Gregory nodded.